-- a. to pay out for expensesb. activities to improve team performance in a business context - c. to be distributed - d. pieces of information about some things - e. arrangements for something to be kept for you - f. a plane, bus or train which makes frequent journeys between two places reservations already?
+- a. to pay out for expenses - b. an activity to improve team performance in a business context - c. to distribute - d. pieces of information about some things - e. an arrangement for something to be kept for you - f. a plane, bus, or train which makes frequent journeys between two places already?

 Tom : Anna, our team building is going to be this weekend.
-Have you made
+Have you made reservations